Castaway: Gonzalo de Vigo

 Gonzalo de Vigo was a Spanish sailor (Galician) who deserted from Gonzalo Gómez de Espinosa's Trinidad, part of the Spanish expedition of Ferdinand Magellan, while in the Maug Islands in August 1522.
 He lived with the Chamorros for four years and visited thirteen main islands in the Marianas until he was unexpectedly found in Guam in 1526 by the flagship of the Loaísa Expedition, on its way to the Spice Islands and the second circumnavigation of the globe.
 Gonzalo de Vigo was the first recorded European castaway in the history of the Pacific Ocean.

 Marguerite de La Rocque

 A French noblewoman, Marguerite de la Rocque, was marooned in 1542 on an island in the Gulf of St Lawrence, off the coast of Quebec.
 She was left by her near relative Jean-François de La Rocque de Roberval, a nobleman privateer, as punishment for her affair with a young man on board ship.
 The young man joined her, as did a servant woman, both of whom later died, as did the baby de la Rocque bore.
 Marguerite survived by hunting wild animals and was later rescued by fishermen.
 She returned to France and became well known when her story was recorded by the Queen of Navarre in her work Heptaméron.

+Otokichi

+A Japanese man called Otokichi drifted across the Pacific Ocean in 1837.